unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

 When there is a MeshSyncServer object in the scene in Unity, we can:

-- view Unity's Game view in the browser by typing MeshSyncServer's address and port in the URL box (the default is [127.0.0.1:8080](http://127.0.0.1:8080)).
+- view Unity's Game view in the browser by typing MeshSyncServer's IP address and port in the URL box (the default is [127.0.0.1:8080](http://127.0.0.1:8080)).

   ![GameViewInBrowser](images/GameViewInBrowser.png)